 COACHE: Faculty Job Satisfaction Survey

-LSU will be participating in the Collaborative on Academic Careers in Higher Education (COACHE) faculty job satisfaction
+LSU participated in the Collaborative on Academic Careers in Higher Education (COACHE) faculty job satisfaction

 survey, operated by the Harvard Graduate School of Education, for the first time in spring